The MSHROD online program is ranked 29th in the nation among best online human resource master’s degrees.Source: Human Resources MBA

 You can learn more about the specific course requirements by visiting the concentration pages:

 New students can begin courses in the fall, spring, or summer terms.
-The HROD Admissions Committee has five review cycles each year:
+The HROD Admissions Committee has three review cycles each year:

 |Admission Cycle||Deadline for Submission of ALL Materials||Term for Admission|